trendmicro/visionone-container-security-helm/docs/oci-artifact-with-falcoctl.md

 ```
 **NOTE: these fields are subject to change**

-Section `cloudOne.runtimeSecurity.customRules.ociRepository.artifactUrls` is a list of OCI repository URLs to pull artifacts from.
+Section `visionOne.runtimeSecurity.customRules.ociRepository.artifactUrls` is a list of OCI repository URLs to pull artifacts from.
 For URL format, see [falcoctl push](https://github.com/falcosecurity/falcoctl?tab=readme-ov-file#falcoctl-registry-push).

-Section `cloudOne.runtimeSecurity.customRules.ociRepository.ruleFiles` is a list of filenames, to be continuously monitored as OCI artifacts.
+Section `visionOne.runtimeSecurity.customRules.ociRepository.ruleFiles` is a list of filenames, to be continuously monitored as OCI artifacts.
 Each file is expected to be a valid falco rulefile.
 There is no restrictions on how files are distributed between artifacts.
 A single artifact may contain all listed files or multiple artifacts may contain some of them. falco ignores files not listed by `.ociRepository.ruleFiles`.

 Consult [falcoctl registry](https://github.com/falcosecurity/falcoctl?tab=readme-ov-file#falcoctl-registry) for details how to push artifacts into OCI repo using falcoctl.

-Section `cloudOne.runtimeSecurity.customRules.ociRepository.basicAuthTokenSecretName` is a string naming a kubernetes secret inside `trendmicro-system` namespace.
+Section `visionOne.runtimeSecurity.customRules.ociRepository.basicAuthTokenSecretName` is a string naming a kubernetes secret inside `trendmicro-system` namespace.
 The secret is expected to include `falcoctl` key, its value is interpreted as basic auth credentials for private OCI repos.
 The format is the same as falcoctl env variable `FALCOCTL_REGISTRY_AUTH_BASIC`, described here [falcoctl environment variables](https://github.com/falcosecurity/falcoctl?tab=readme-ov-file#falcoctl-environment-variables).

 Use of this secret:
 - with `.artifactUrls` only listing public repos, this field may be empty string or just skipped